cordovat-dev/chuleta/README.md

 # Chuleta
 This command-line utility for Linux/Unix facilitates the quick search, preview, and modification of text-based cheat-sheets.
-It leverages a folder structure as the entry point for topics and generates topic completion.
+It leverages a folder structure as the entry point.
 Powered by a full-text search SQLite database, it also features Bash autocompletion for topics and terms to streamline the search process.

 ## Philosophy